 At our shop, you’re in charge of the style, the finish, and the dimensions.
 We have thousands of shade choices to keep your lights specific to your illumination needs- absolutely authentic or completely one-of-a-kind.

-Our lighting technicians and alchemists:
+Our lighting technicians:

 Customize- whether altering an existing fixture or creating a new design from new and old lighting parts